tuna-f1sh/pijuice-console/README.md

 * If 'Cannot find I2C device...', the I2C module has not loaded correctly.
 Try `sudo rmmod i2c-bcm2708;sudo modprobe i2c-bcm2708`.
 * GPIO 16 is the SD LED.
 I can be used but you might get a warning.
+* 'Error accessing 0x48...' - ensure that the console PCB is connected to the correct pins SDA/SDC.

 # Credits